anony121221/ReHelicity/README.md

 ## Setup

-1. Download `------.ahk`
+1. Download `ReHelecity.ahk`
-2. Right-click and select "Run Script"
+2. Once downloaded, open your downloads folder and double click to open.
 3. Click the **Config** tab
 4. Paste your private server link
 5. Click the **Main** tab